koriinkpen/Interact2019_AI-HCI/README.md

 ## Expected Outcomes

 Three key outcomes are expected from this workshop.
 First, community building and networking among key researchers in the area of Human+AI collaboration, with the potential to lead to future collaborations on projects or larger grant proposals.
-Sec-ond, an outline of important research directions for this emerging area.
+Second, an outline of important research directions for this emerging area.
 Third, one or more research projects that will continue beyond the workshop, the results of which will be published in premiere research venues.

 ## References

 1\.
-Amershi, S., Weld, D., Vorvoreanu, M., Fourney, A., Nushi, B., Collisson, P., Shu, J., Iq-bal, S., Bennett, P.N., Inkpen, K., Teevan, J., Kikin-Gil, R. and Horvitz, E. Guidelines for Human-AI Interaction.
+Amershi, S., Weld, D., Vorvoreanu, M., Fourney, A., Nushi, B., Collisson, P., Shu, J., Iqbal, S., Bennett, P.N., Inkpen, K., Teevan, J., Kikin-Gil, R. and Horvitz, E. Guidelines for Human-AI Interaction.
 In *Proceedings of the Conference on Human Factors in Computing Systems - CHI 2019* (May 4-9, Glasgow, Scotland).
 ACM, N.Y., (to appear).

 2\.
 Gama, J., Žliobaitė, I., Bifet, A., Pechenizkiy, M., and Bouchachia, A. A survey on concept drift adaptation. *ACM Computing Surveys* 1, 1. https://doi.org/10.1145/2523813